OpenRiskNet/home/openshift/recipes/local-volume-provisioner/README.md

 ## Using local volumes (by name)
 In order to use a specific local volume in a deployment we simply need to provide a suitable **Persistent Volume Claim** that refers to the volume we need (by name).
-In our ca`se we could provide the following: -
+In our case we could provide the following: -

 	---
 	kind: PersistentVolumeClaim